sourcegraph/about/handbook/engineering/tracking_issues.md

 There are a number of ways to affect how the workload section of a tracking issue is rendered.

+#### Visibility

+Issues and pull requests from private repositories will have their title replaced by a link to prevent leaking private information (e.g customer and security-issues repositories).

 #### Ordering

 The generated work load can be re-ordered manually in the GitHub UI and that ordering will be preserved when the tracking issue is updated.